 And first of all, we want to find out how to omit butter, dairy and eggs in your cooking.
 Basically you have two possibilities.
 First – just go find vegan substitutes for margarine, milk or egg and follow the same proportions in the recipe to create a vegan sweet.
 This sounds like no fun at all, but then this variant’s here just to get things done.

 If you seek a little more fun just follow our lead.

 Want to replace milk?

 Try using an equal amount of unsweetened soymilk, almond milk or coconut milk instead.
-Think of a better complementation to the taste of the dish.
+Think of the best complementation to the taste of the dish.

 Want to substitute butter?

 1. Try swapping it out for olive oil or any liquid gold of your choice.
 If you really need that buttery flavor after all, go for vegan shortening.

 2. Another gorgeous choice is an avocado.
 Its buttery flesh gives the right amount of moisture and fat.
 Keep in mind its browning when exposed to air, so use it in chocolate cakes and brownies (pun intended).

 1. Some flax seeds might come in handy.
 Mix 1 tbsp of them with 3 tbsp of water and let sit for 10 minutes.
 Use this formula as 1 egg substitute.

 2. Applesauce is another tasty go-to ingredient.
 Use 1/4 cup of applesauce in place of 1 egg.